downlinko/downlinko.github.io/_posts/development/2018-08-07-windows-10-bit-version-check.md

 As a general rule: [a 64-bit application might be faster](https://superuser.com/questions/271173/how-important-is-having-64-bit-programs-on-64-bit-os){:target="_blank"}.
 However, in most cases you will not notice the difference.

-What this means is that when you install software on your system.
+What this means is that **when you install software on your system**:

 * Always download 32-bit software when you have a 32-bit Windows
 * If available download 64-bit software when you have a 64-bit Windows.
 Otherwise use the 32-bit version.